 - Transcription improves listening skill, especially for someone with English as a second language.

 - One also needs to learn to type.
 At a time when most writing involves desktop/laptop, imagine how much more productive you become while writing letters, reports when fast on the keyboard.

 - You need to be accurate in English grammar.
 Understanding subject and verb agreement, the right use of prepositions and punctuation marks is crucial for those who neglected English grammar during school days.
 In other words, it is an opportunity for an adult learner master writing English correctly.

 - While learning transcription, your immediate motive may be to find a job.
 There are lots of transcription jobs available online which one can pursue as a freelancer.
 While the introduction of voice detection software has reduced the work, there is always a demand of trained editors to give the final copy a human touch.
 In fact, speech recognition software acts as productivity enhancement tool for editors in today’s BPOs that specialize in transcription.
 For those who fear automation software taking over jobs, read Artificial Intelligence won’t lead to job cuts in India, says Microsoft chief Satya Nadella.

 - Once your listening skill is improved, you are more comfortable attending phone calls.
 You also learn about pronunciation/accent during training.
 So, you can interact with overseas clients more confidently.
 You may join as a caller/customer care agent in a call center.

 - In case you love to write, it is easier to change your profile as content writer producing web-based contents.

-- In the case of medical transcription, medical lessons undertaken may help selling nutritional supplements while associating with direct selling companies like Amway.
+- In the case of medical transcription, medical lessons undertaken may help to sell nutritional supplements while associating with direct selling companies like Amway.